gemvein/bootstrap_leather/README.md

     <...>

     .container
-      = render_h1         # For the h1 tag containing the title alone
+      = render_page_header         # For the h1 tag containing the title and subtitle
       = yield

       <...>